Char B1: French service

 A Panzerkampfwagen B-2, showing the additional frontal armour above the hull gun.
 This example was Number 114 of Panzer-Abteilung 213.
 It is now owned by Bovington Tank Museum and shown on display at the Jersey War Tunnels.

-After the German invasion several ad hoc units were formed: the 46th Bataillon de Chars de Combat (4e DCR) with 52 Char B1s and five autonomous companies (347e, 348e, 349e, 352e and 353e Compagnie Autonome de Chars) with in total 56 tanks: 12 B1s and 44 B1 bis; 28BCC was reconstituted with 34 tanks.
+After the German invasion several ad hoc units were formed: the 46th Bataillon de Chars de Combat and part of the 47 BCC were added to 4e DCR with 52 Char B1s and five autonomous companies (347e, 348e, 349e, 352e and 353e Compagnie Autonome de Chars) with in total 56 tanks: 12 B1s and 44 B1 bis; 28BCC was reconstituted with 34 tanks.
 The regular divisions destroyed quite a few German tanks but lacked enough organic infantry and artillery to function as an effective mobile reserve.

 German use

 A number of Char B1s (161) were captured by the Germans during the Fall of France.
 These were later pressed into service as second line and training vehicles under the name of Panzerkampfwagen B-2 740 (f), and were often used as turretless Munitionspanzer supply vehicles.
 Sixty became platforms for flamethrowers as Flammwagen auf Panzerkampfwagen B-2 (f).
 Sixteen were converted into 105 mm self-propelled artillery, armed with the 10.5 cm leFH 18 light howitzer.

 Ordinary tank versions also underwent some revision, as their wireless radios were replaced with the German model.
 A number of tanks also had an access hatch added to the turret top, and a concrete block added to the right hull front to prevent shot ricochet.
 Other differences to the French Army version included a jack and hoist arm carried outside the tank, with additional German equipment mounted on fenders.

 One unit, Panzer-Abteilung 213, was equipped with the Char B1 bis and deployed on the Channel Islands from 1941 to 1945.
 One of their tanks is displayed by the Bovington Tank Museum, though repainted in French colours.
 In German service, the tank saw action in the Balkans campaign and the Eastern Front, initially during Operation Barbarossa, the flamethrower version from 1942 onwards.

 Some Char B turrets were removed and installed on German bunkers defending Normandy beaches at the time of D-Day (6 June 1944).

 Panzer-Kompanie 224, a training unit, was outfitted with several flamethrower-equipped B-2s.
 They were stationed in Arnhem during Operation Market Garden, losing six tanks to anti-tank weaponry when they were sent to attack the Oosterbeek perimeter on 20–21 September 1944.